-We then scale the selected historical half-hourly Victorian spot prices to an estimate of the average spot price for 2021/22.
+We then scale the selected historical half-hourly Victorian spot prices for energy to an estimate of the average spot price for 2022/23.
 The price at which a quarterly base swap for Victoria trades on ASXEnergy is generally taken to reflect the market's expectation of the average electricity spot price for Victoria for the relevant quarter (after adjusting for the implied contract premium).
-In our analysis we make use of forward contract prices for the FiT period (2021/22) from ASXEnergy.
-This scaling shifts the average of the historical half-hourly spot prices to reflect the contract price, without altering the underlying pattern of half-hourly spot prices.
-In this way, the relationship between exports and price is maintained.
+In our analysis we make use of forward contract prices for the FiT period (2022/23) from ASXEnergy.

-See, for example: Frontier Economics, Wholesale Price Forecasts for Calculating Minimum Feed-in Tariff, A Report for the Essential Services Commission, 24 February 2020.
+See, for example: Frontier Economics, Wholesale Price Forecasts for Calculating Minimum Feed-in Tariff, Final Report for the Essential Services Commission, 4 February 2021.